helencalderon/helenc/_posts/2020-01-12-product-manager-registration-journey.md

 During the build phase I ran two-week sprints.
 Developers released the code onto site and I organised regular UAT sessions with colleagues.

 After two months we released the new sign-up process on one site.
-We didn't carry out user testing or have a beta website, so I relied on the customer feedback we received through our tech support.
+In an ideal world we would have user tested the development and/or released to a beta website, however neither of these options were available to us, so I relied on the customer feedback we received through our tech support.
 From this we were able to identify two defects that were preventing users from registering.
 Following these bug fixes we released the new registration process on the other two websites without further issues.

 # Outcome #

 The number of people registering on the website increased by 300%.
 To compensate for the lack of user testing I added extensive tracking to the website.
 This allowed me to see where users were struggling.
 We refined the registration process further and the number of users registering jumped another 300%.
-This increase in sign ups helped the publisher understand who was using their sites and they were able to sell more e-newsletters and advertising to their pharmaceutical clients.
+This increase in sign-ups helped the company understand who was using their sites and they were able to sell more e-newsletters and advertising to their pharmaceutical industry clients.

 ![New registrtion process and an update](../img/new-registration-screens.png "Low fidelity wireframes")